 Why it's necessary to practice

-The only thing that these ‘schools’ are really good for, is crash courses on the techniques.
-This can be handy if you’re impatient or don’t know how to do research on techniques, however, there’s a risk you’ll start to run before you’ve learned to walk.
+Who thinks that ‘bad schools’ are really good for a fast crash course on the techniques, or to get a feel if this is something for you: think again.
+Since ‘bad schools’ don’t select students based on their portfolio, it does sound great if you’re impatient or don’t know how to do research on techniques, however, there’s a risk you’ll start to run before you’ve learned to walk.

-If your drawing skills are already where they need to be before you start tattooing, then you can start practice-tattooing even without a mentorship.
+If your drawing skills are already where they need to be before you start tattooing (but are they ever?), then you can start practice-tattooing even without a mentorship.
 Note that we’re not talking about actual human skin!

 Teaching someone how to tattoo - impossible task